methanoliver/fim-chronology/src/data/intro.md

 A note on seasons of the year: Since few episodes can be conclusively limited to happening during a specific time of year, episodes are marked with times of year they *can* occur in.
 Certain episodes are explicitly set at specific points in a year, which introduces soft constraints by itself.
 The possible seasons are marked with icons which should be more or less obvious.

+## Usage

 Move the episode cards up and down with the provided buttons.
+Should you wish to move one episode a long way into the same direction, clicking the button once will keep it selected once the episode has moved, so pressing `Enter` or `Space` afterwards will keep moving the episode in the same direction, until you click another button, or bump into a hard rule preventing the move.

 If there's a hard rule preventing the move, the button will be disabled.
 If there is a soft observation that gives some clues as to their actual position, it will be mentioned in the text on the card.
 Juggle them around and see if you can come up with something that makes sense.

 Discuss!